markbastian/reloadable/slides.md

 ----

-## What if I could reload?
+## What if I could...
+* Launch my program once
+* Update behavior and state independently
-* JShell?
+* Challenges
-* Model value and behavior are complected
+  * state, value, and behavior are complected
   * Most changes = full reload

 ---